 - Bladder disorders: When the bladder becomes inflamed, this can create pain in the lower abdomen and pelvic area.
 One bladder disorder that may be causing such pain is interstitial cystitis, a chronic bladder issue that causes urinary tract infection symptoms.
-Aside from pelvic pain, people with bladder disorders like interstitial cystitis (also called bladder pain syndrome) may also experience bladder pain that gets worse when the bladder fills, lower back and abdomen pain, frequent urination and a constant urge to urinate.
+Aside from pelvis pain, people with bladder disorders like interstitial cystitis (also called bladder pain syndrome) may also experience bladder pain that gets worse when the bladder fills, lower back and abdomen pain, frequent urination and a constant urge to urinate.
 (4)

 - Kidney problems: Problems with the kidneys, like a kidney infection or kidney stones, can lead to pelvic pain.
 Kidney stones, for example, can cause lower back pain that spreads down below the kidneys, to the groin, pelvic area and thighs.

 - Hernia: A hernia, which is an abnormal opening or defect that allows organs or tissues to protrude, can cause sharp, shooting and radiating pelvic pain.
 The location of the pain depends on the location of the hernia.
 So people with pelvic floor hernias are likely to experience pelvic floor pain.
 This type of hernia is more common in women because they have a broader pelvic inlet and undergo stresses to the area, such as pregnancy, labor and delivery.
 (5)